Table of Contents

 The friendly settlement court will decide the case within 21 days.

 - If you and your employer agree on a friendly settlement, the case will be dismissed and you will receive the settlement.

-- If no friendly settlement is made, the case will be referred to the labor courts.
+- The case will be referred to the labor courts if no friendly settlement is made.

 First Instance Courts

-At this step, your complaint filed to the labor office will be heard at the level of First Instance Courts.
+At this step, your complaint filed to the labor office will be heard at First Instance Courts.

 The process at this stage is not time-bound.
 It may finish in the first hearing or take several months as per the complication of the case and how busy the assigned court is.

 There will be several hearings and after this, the decision will be made by the labor courts.